IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 | --------------------- | --------| --------------------------------------------------------------------------------------------------------------------- |
 | objectStorageUser     | N/A     | Specifies username for HMAC-based authentication to cloud object storage (AKA 'AccessKeyID' for S3-compliant COS).    |
 | objectStoragePassword | N/A     | Specifies password for HMAC-based authentication to cloud object storage (AKA 'SecretAccessKey' for S3-compliant COS. |

+HMAC authentication might be used with IBM and Amazon COS.

 ##### COS Connection